 An interesting fact is that Caridina cf. babaulti shrimp require very little food.
 They are excellent algae eaters and almost better substrate sifters.
 Where these shrimp are present in greater numbers there will not be any problems with different kinds of algae covering your substrate.
 These little guys will take care of it.

-Shrimp will do fine on basic fish and shrimp food pellet or flake.
+Shrimp will do fine on basic fish and shrimp food pellets or flakes.
 Feed only an amount that can be eaten in one or two hours.

-Many shrimpers advocate putting Indian almond leaves, alder cones, oak leaves etc. in the aquarium as a source of food for the shrimp.
+Many shrimpers advocate putting Indian almond leaves, alder cones (you can read my article about it here), oak leaves, etc. in the aquarium as a source of food for the shrimp.
 Make sure that the leaves have been soaked really well before adding them to the tank to ensure that most of the tannins have leached out.
 The leaves slowly decay, and the shrimp seem to feed on both the leaves and the other organisms that break down the leaves.

-It will be also a great idea to give them blanched vegetables (such as zucchini, cucumber, carrots, lettuce and etc.).
+It will be also a great idea to give them blanched vegetables such as zucchini, cucumber, carrots, lettuce and etc (you can read my article about it here).

 There must be adequate algae and/or biofilm in the tank for the fry to feed on.
 In tanks lacking algae or biofilm (usually newer tanks), shrimp can be fed by crushing algae flakes before dropping them in.